Deep Cleaning and Sanitising Cloth Nappies

 Don't freak out!!
 The bleach dilution is the same concentration prescribed by doctors to be used in bathwater for children with severe eczema.
 Its not strong enough to degrade nappies and certainly not strong enough to cause skin irritation, especially after the wash cycle.

-Polyester and minky PUL is colour fast, if you have coloured cotton panelling, embroidery, of Bamboo Velour there can be some minor fading, ensure that the bleach is well combined and use an old white towel to ensure these cotton covers are fully submerged.
+Polyester and minky PUL is colour fast, if you have coloured cotton panelling, embroidery, of Bamboo Velour there can be some minor fading, but the nappies will be safe to use on your baby!

-- Mix the bleach well with cold water in your chosen tub
+- Mix the bleach well with cold water in your chosen vessel

 - Submerge all nappies, put a timer on for between 30-45 minutes, no longer